The rule of law fights back

-The recent Supreme Court decision on employment tribinal fees is a victory for our constitution.
+The recent Supreme Court decision on employment tribunal fees is a victory for our constitution.
 This is the rule of law, in action.

 If, in the words of Abraham Lincoln, government is of the people, by the people and for the people, the independent role of the courts and the judiciary is crucial.
 The executive functions of government, exercised by the cabinet moderated only partially by elected members of Parliament, must be carried out lawfully, and it is the job of the judges to make sure they are.